Gareth Bale: 2013 to 2015

-On 24 May, Bale scored in the 110th minute of the extra time period to put Real Madrid 2–1 up against city rivals Atlético Madrid in the 2014 UEFA Champions League Final, as Los Blancos won their tenth European Cup.
+On 24 May, Bale scored in the 110th minute of the extra time period to put Real Madrid 2–1 up against city rivals Atlético Madrid in the 2014 Champions League Final, as Los Blancos won their tenth European Cup.
 The goal made Bale the first Welshman to score a goal in a European Cup/Champions League final.
 Bale finished his debut season with 22 goals and 16 assists in all competitions.
 Real Madrid's attacking trio of Bale, Benzema and Cristiano, dubbed BBC, finished the season with 97 goals.